Holiday rentals in Oaxaca

 Step into CASA Espíritu Fuego, where the spirit of Oaxaca is reimagined through thoughtful design and handcrafted beauty.
 Earthy textures, native clay, and woven textiles tell stories in every corner.
 Located just 3 blocks from Santo Domingo, the city’s best galleries, fine dining, and cultural gems unfold at your doorstep.
 You’ll be immersed in the city soul where art, cuisine, and vibrant culture await.
 A curated stay for the discerning traveler seeking authenticity and beauty. .

-Spacious and comfortable loft apartment with contemporary Oaxacacan design.
+Charming loft apartment with contemporary Oaxacan design.
 The apartment is located just 3 blocks from the main square called Zócalo and 3 blocks from the temple of Santo Domingo de Guzman.
 Steps away from famous multi-award winning restaurants, art galleries, cafes and the city's beautiful pedestrian walkway.
-From here you can easily walk to all the tourist attractions that the city offers you.
+From here you can easily walk to all the attractions downtown has to offer.

 Popular amenities for Oaxaca holiday rentals